 - The organization will take all reasonable efforts to ensure the security of records in its control/custody and ensure their safe and secure disposal.

 - Security camera systems will be set-up to ensure regular recordings are cleared or overwritten on a regular basis.
 Normally, systems will be set-up to maintain records for up to 30 days.
-In some cases system capacity may limit the time records are maintained.
-In the event that authorized staff need to remove information from the system (still images, video footage) for authorized reasons, the resulting record(s) will be maintained for at least one (1) year.
+In some cases, system capacity may limit the time records are maintained.
+In cases where the surveillance system records activities that relate to an insurance, liability, law enforcement or other similar issue, the appropriate section of the recording will be copied to suitable media and stored in a separate secure location for a period of no less than one (1) year or a longer appropriate length of time.

 - When records are released to law enforcement officials, where possible, authorized staff will limit the release of information about individuals deemed not to be involved in the investigation.
 This includes, but is not limited to, zooming images in on suspects in question, obscuring identifiable features of other individuals and limiting the time frame of video coverage provided.

-Viewing Images - When recorded images from the cameras must be viewed for law enforcement for investigative reasons, this must only be undertaken by an authorized personnel, in a private, controlled area that is not accessible to other staff and/or visitors.
+When recorded images from the cameras must be viewed for law enforcement for investigative reasons, this must only be undertaken by authorized personnel, in a private, controlled area that is not accessible to other staff and/or visitors.

 Inquiries from the Public Related to the Security Camera Coverage Policy